 6:00 p.m. – Kids' Ne'ilah

-Tickets will be mailed the week of September 9 to all members in good standing in early September.
+Tickets will be mailed the week of September 9 to all members in good standing on September 1.
 Financial commitments for 2019 and any other outstanding debts to the synagogue must be paid in full.
 Please contact Julie Ratowitz if you have any questions.
 Tickets provide access to all of our services.
 Please note: